$3000 Welcome Bonus

 Question 3 - [03:07]

-Angela: Sounds like overtime is a player other than Blackjack or I should put my cards face up?
+Angela: Is there ever a time as a player other than with Blackjack that I should put my cards face up?

 Dan: Double down and split.